 Hire an Experienced Conflict of Interest Attorney in Arizona

 A conflict of interest is a breach of an attorney’s fiduciary duty to loyally protect the interests of his or her client.

 The Entrekin Law Firm handled a case where a corporation’s in house lawyer learned all of the corporation’s confidential secrets; when the lawyer felt he was not being paid enough and there was too much oversight of his work, he used the information and relationships he had gained as corporate counsel to start a competing corporation of his own and to poach his former employer’s clients, while also trying to discredit his former employer.
 These kinds of cases rarely end well for the defendant and often lead to discipline by the State Bar, as well as a malpractice judgment against the offending attorney.

-Contact us today if you believe your attorney has a conflict of interest for your case and is not fulfilling his or her duties impartially.
+Contact our breach of contract lawyers today if you believe your attorney has a conflict of interest for your case and is not fulfilling his or her duties impartially.